jenfoxbot/closed-captioning-azure-speech-ai/readme.md

 Speech is captured via a USB microphone and run through a .NET framework which calls Azure Cognitive Services speech-to-text service, which then displays convert text in real-time captions to an LCD screen.
 You can also generate captions on [a remote screen via SSH](https://github.com/microsoft/rpi-resources).

+***Privacy Note: This project does NOT store captions.** If you use this to generate in-person captions, please be sure to inform all speakers that they are being transcribed but not recorded.*

-   * *You can sign up for a [free 30-day trial of Azure](https://aka.ms/azure/live-captions) w/ $200 in credits to test out this project.*
+**You can sign up for a [free 30-day trial of Azure](https://aka.ms/azure/live-captions) w/ $200 in credits to test out this project.*

 **Read Time**: 10 min